nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 console.log(map[key2]);     // "foo"
 ```

 Here, `map[key2]` and `map[key1]` reference the same value.
 The objects `key1` and `key2` are converted to strings because object properties must be strings.
 Since `"[object Object]"` is the default string representation for objects, both `key1` and `key2` are converted to that string.
-This can cause errors that may not be obvious because it's logical to assume that different object keys would, in fact, be difference.
+This can cause errors that may not be obvious because it's logical to assume that different object keys would, in fact, be different.

  The conversion to the default string representation makes it difficult to use objects as keys.
 (The same problem exists when trying to use an object as a set.)

 Maps with a key whose value is falsy present their own particular problem, too.
 A falsy value is automatically converted to false when used in situations where a boolean value is required, such as in the condition of an `if` statement.
 This conversion alone isn't a problem--so long as you're careful as to how you use values.
 For instance, look at this code: